RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Gantt Component/how-to-create-and-edit-dependencies-in-a-gantt-chart/how-to-create-and-edit-dependencies-in-a-gantt-chart.md

 2. The arrow will display a slight shadow indicating it is being selected.
 3. Double click on the dependency line.
 4. A dependency pop-up will appear.
-5. The pop-up will display the names of the two tasks (Task A -&gt; Task B).
+5. The pop-up will display the names of the two tasks (Task A -> Task B).
 6. It provides a number field to define the lag.
 7. There is a button to delete the dependency.
 8. There is a button to close the Edit pop-up.